There’s this connection, a kind of “marriage,” between the practitioners of Yoga and those of Thai Massage.

-Anyway — something like that.
+Anyway — I would describe it something like that.

-Now, Thai Massage is often also called Thai Yoga Massage or Passive Yoga because of the Yoga-poses “executed” on the receiver.
+Now, Thai Massage is often also called Thai Yoga Massage or Passive Yoga because of the Yoga-poses (Asanas) being “executed” on the receiver.
 It’s exactly because of this that Thai Massage courses allure Yoga practitioners and Yoga teachers.
 And on the other hand, there are quite some Thai Massage practitioners doing Yoga for the same reasons.

 Apart from Reusi Dat Ton (Thai Yoga), I basically don’t do Indian Yoga myself.
 Well, I do some exercises on occasion, some basic poses derived from out Thai Massage.

-I think what Master Pichest really means is that while you are intensively practicing, studying and/or receiving Thai Massage, you preferably shouldn’t do Yoga.
+I think what Master Pichest really meant is that while you are intensively practicing, studying and/or receiving Thai Massage, you preferably shouldn’t do Yoga.
 Or rather, be very careful and selective with doing Yoga exercises.

 I’ve seen these 10-day Thai Massage courses where the students start and end with an hour or so of Yoga.
 I tell you: after four or five days they’re like Zombies.
 No energy, dried-up.
 I really see no point in doing so … although it might work out just fine for very experienced bodyworkers.